Magnetic membranes for mechanical stimulation of cells: MaMi

 In this consortium, we developed microfluidic devices with an industry potential for organ-on-a-chip applications.

-The ultimate goal will be to address the hurdles that need to be overcome to transition microfluidic techniques from prototype-state organ-on-a-chip into marketable devices.
+The ultimate goal will be to address the hurdles to transitioning microfluidic techniques from prototype organ-on-a-chip devices to marketable devices.

 PDMS is the gold standard fabrication material within the engineering research community.
 We will explore fast-fabrication thermopolymer materials (PMMA, PC, PS, COC) that are better suited for biological applications and commercially relevant with scale-up potential to design this new generation of organ-on-a-chip.